William M. Daley: Presidential politics

-Daley resigned as commerce secretary to become general chairman of Vice President Al Gore's presidential campaign, replacing Tony Coelho.
+Daley resigned as commerce secretary to become the general chairman of Vice President Al Gore's presidential campaign, replacing Tony Coelho.
 He was portrayed in the HBO film Recount, about the Florida election recount of the 2000 presidential election, by actor Mitch Pileggi.

-During the 2008 Democratic presidential primaries, Daley was a prominent supporter of Barack Obama.
+During the 2008 Democratic presidential primaries, Daley supported Barack Obama.
 On November 5, 2008, Daley was named to the advisory board of the Obama-Biden Transition Project.

 Obama administration

 On January 6, 2011, President Barack Obama named Daley as his next White House Chief of Staff, and he took office on January 13, 2011.
-Daley succeeded Rahm Emanuel, who served as Chief of Staff during the first two years of the President's term and left the position in October 2010 to run to succeed Daley's brother as Mayor of Chicago, and Pete Rouse, who was serving as the interim chief of staff.
+Daley succeeded Rahm Emanuel, who served as chief of staff during the first two years of the president's term and left the position in October 2010 to run to succeed Daley's brother as Mayor of Chicago, and Pete Rouse, who was serving as the interim chief of staff.

-In March 2011, speaking for the Obama administration on Meet the Press, Daley said the administration will consider using the Strategic Petroleum Reserve if rising oil prices caused by Arab Spring threaten the U.S. economy.
+In March 2011, speaking for the Obama administration on Meet the Press, Daley said the administration would consider using the Strategic Petroleum Reserve if rising oil prices caused by Arab Spring threaten the U.S. economy.
 Daley said Obama "is very concerned; we're trying to look at all the possible options."
 He repeated the administration's stance that there is enough output capacity in the world to deal with any disruptions from Libya.

 Daley was photographed in the White House Situation Room photograph taken on May 1, 2011, by Pete Souza.
 Later in May 2011, he was part of the Presidential State Visit to the United Kingdom.

-In October 2011, Daley said he planned to return home to Chicago after President Obama made it through his re-election.
+In October 2011, Daley said that he planned to return home to Chicago after President Obama made it through his re-election.
 "I made a commitment to put the president through his re-election, which I'm confident he will do, and then my wife and I will be back in Chicago."

-On January 9, 2012, it was announced that Daley would resign as Obama's Chief of Staff.
+On January 9, 2012, it was announced that Daley would resign as Obama's chief of staff.
 Jack Lew was announced as his successor.